cocos/cocos-docs/en/editor/extension/define.md

 Type {string} Optional

-The title of the extension, when `title` is configured, `title` will be used when the extension needs to be displayed, supports [multi-language (i18n)](./i18n.md) configuration.
+The title of the extension, when `title` is configured, `title` will be used when the extension needs to be displayed, supports [Multilingual System (i18n)](./i18n.md) configuration.

 ## description

 Type {string} Optional

 The description of the extension, a brief overview of the extension's functionality.
-Supports [multilanguage (i18n)](./i18n.md) for multilingual syntax.
+Supports [Multilingual System (i18n)](./i18n.md) for multilingual syntax.

 ## author